akki-12345/coffee-shop-recipes/syrups/caramel.md

 - 1 cup sugar
 - 1/4 cup water
-- 1/2 cup of hot water
+- 1/2 cup of hot milk
 - 1 tsp vanilla extract

 ## How to Make